-The Law Offices of Jason W. Estavillo would like to extend our heartfelt condolences to the many people whose homes, cars, and personal property were ravaged by the recent fire in California.
+The Estavillo Law Group would like to extend our heartfelt condolences to the many people whose homes, cars, and personal property were ravaged by the recent fire in California.

 With the loss of anyone’s primary dwelling and inevitably all of his or her possessions, it’s often difficult to know how to pick up the pieces and move forward.

 If you, or someone you know, has lost a home as a result of a fire or other disaster, it’s important to act in a timely manner.
 Part of getting back on your feet is due to taking immediate steps to rebuild your home and your future.

 If You Lost Your Home in a Fire or Disaster, Take These First Steps

 • Take pictures of the damage.
 Be as thorough as you can and keep them in a safe place or online.

 • Contact your home insurance carrier.
 Within 48 hours, your carrier should provide you with a claim number to be able to get the funds to start rebuilding your home.
 Your insurance carrier will attempt to get you the money as soon as possible.

 • Ask your home and car insurance carriers to send you a copy of your insurance policies, if they were destroyed, so you know exactly how much coverage you have.
 This information will tell you how much of the building, outlining fences, pool if you have one, cars, and personal property is covered so you can budget and plan for replacement.

 • Create an itemized list of all the expenses you are incurring as a result of being displaced.
 Include cost to live elsewhere, food, clothing, necessities.
 Most homeowners’ policies provide for some type of compensation when homeowners are forced to find new lodging while they get their lives back in order and rebuild the home.

 Do Not Fall Behind on Your Mortgage